Hidden-Histories/Public-Resources/documentation/GettingStarted-ARpoiseArtists.md

 This folder contains tutorials for **Hidden Histories artists and helpers** on how to use the **ARpoise Augmented Reality platform** to create artworks.

 In order to use it, you should have the following.
-If you don't please contact the Hidden Histories administrator.
+If you don't, please contact the Hidden Histories administrator.

 - Understand how to view augmented reality artworks with the ARpoise app.

-- Have an **ARpoise user account**, set up by the Hidden Histories administrator.
+- Be able to access your own **ARpoise porPOIse user account**, set up by the Hidden Histories administrator.
+You will use porPOIse layers to set up your AR experiences.

-- Successfully been able to view your example layer and artist layer on ARpoise.
+- Successfully been able to view your **example layer** and the duplicate **artist layer** on ARpoise.
+Testing:

+    make sure the artist knows how to access the layers within the San Jose area. make sure they know how to access the layers from outside of the San Jose area, if necessary

+- Successfully been able to upload files via **FTP access** to your artist's folder on the Hidden Histories server.
+FTP howto - can Sue help people who might not have an app?
+(Corinne, Susan, artists) FTP client set up:

+    make sure they have one that is properly configured, and know how to use it! make sure they understand where to upload their AssetBundles

-**NOTE** Intially, please use the **ARpoise geolocative app**, as we know it will work on pretty much all smartphones.
+**NOTE** Intially, we will only talk about the **ARpoise geolocative app**, as we know it will work on pretty much all smartphones.
 This makes it easier to do the initial testing and get everyone up and running while having to do everything remotely.
 The procedure mentioned below also applies to AR-vos geolocative AND image trigger layers.

-This workflow MUST be following in order to set up a porPOIse account correctly.
-The tutorials link to each other in the proper order, but here is an overview so you understand the steps in the process:

-### With the artist, agree on:
-- A porPOIse **user name and password**.
-Ideally the same one as their FTP access to the hiddenhistories server, to make it easier for them to remember.
-- A **short form of their name** as unique, internal identifier for their layer name(s) for their artwork(s).
-- Per artist we will set up one **example layer** to be used for testing, and one **artist layer** that can be used for setting up the artwork itself, e.g. "artistnameExampleLayer"and "artistnameArtistLayer".
-- **We need to also discuss backups!
-Is the hiddenhistories server backed up daily?
-Sue is investigating...**

-### Create a new porPOIse account for each artist or helper.
-- We have set up an **ExampleArtist folder template** that can be quickly duplicated to create a new artist account.
-- Then **configure** various files for the artist, for instance their login name and password, etc.
-- Rename the ExampleLayer and create an ArtistLayer to include the artist's name.
-- Note: If the artist needs more layers in the future, the admin has to create them according to the same procedure, and also add them to the directory in the procedure described below.
-- Please follow the [**step by step admin SetupArtistPorpoise tutorial**](SetupArtistPorpoise.md).
-(It will also link to the ArpoiseDirectory tutorial mentioned below.)
+Sue should have gotten information from you on the make and model of your device(s), so we know who might have problems, and can decide how to work around the problems.
+Now that we cannot meet in person it is of course more difficult.

+The tutorials link to each other in a specific order that should help you go progressively deeper into using APpoise.

+### Steps in learning to use porPOIse

+- Log in to your porPOIse account and practice modifying your ExampleLayer.
+LINK??? porPOIse POI set-up, animation

+- Test your changes/Troubleshooting

+- Unity Basics: Create or download assets in order to form your own ARpoise layer.

+- Use Unity to put the assets together into an AR experience, AssetBundle creation and upload

 ### In the ArpoiseDirectory Back End registry, configure the new layers.
 - In order to be viewable in the ARpoise (or AR-vos) app, the layers need to be **geolocated** at a specific GPS location.
 Right now this should be at the artist's home so they can play around with them without leaving their house.
 This can be changed later for testing and final placement in Japantown.